b. 1985, Lahore, Pakistan.

-Basir Mahmood (b.
-1985 Lahore, Pakistan) studied in Lahore at the Beaconhouse National University.
-Soon, after he received a year-long fellowship from Akademie Schloss Solitude in Stuttgart, Germany, in 2011.
-Later, he was also awarded a two years-long Research-Fellowship from the Rijksakademie van beeldende kunsten, Amsterdam, for the years 2016 and 2017.
-In order to engage with situations around him, he ponders upon embedded social and historical terrains of the ordinary, as well as his personal milieu.
-Using video, film or photograph, Mahmood weaves various threads of thoughts, findings and insights into poetic sequences and various forms of narratives.
+In order to engage with situations around him, Basir Mahmood ponders upon embedded social and historical terrains of the ordinary, as well as his personal milieu.
+Using video, film or photograph, he weaves various threads of thoughts, findings and insights into poetic sequences that coalesce into ever re-instituting forms of narratives.

 His career began with a year-long fellowship at the Akademie Schloss Solitude in Stuttgart, Germany, in 2011.
 Thereafter, he went on to participate in residencies in five different countries, including at the Rijksakademie van Beeldende Kunsten in Amsterdam, The Netherlands, that ended in 2017.